AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/IdealGas.md

 - What are possible systematic errors for today's experiments?
 --->
 - Make sure to submit your finalized data table (Excel sheet).
+- In a **paragraph**, summarize your error analysis.
+Be qualitative, not only quantitative.
+  - What are possible systematic errors for today's experiments?
+  - Constant Temperature (Isothermal):
+	  - What may cause a discrepancy between the ratios of volumes and pressures?
+  - Varying Temperature (Adiabatic):
+      - What may cause a discrepancy between the ratios of volumes and pressures?
+      - Consider the uncertainty due to volume; do the ratios agree within that uncertainty range?
+  - Absolute Zero:
+	  - What measurement uncertainties exist?
+How do they affect your determined value for absolute zero?
 - In a **paragraph**, summarize the results you have determined in each case.
 Consider:
 	- Constant Temperature (Isothermal):
 	  - What properties of a system must be proportional if compression is isothermal?